SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Applying_alarm_filters_in_the_Alarm_Console.md

 ## Creating a search tab in the Alarm Console

-When you are connected to a DMA using at least DataMiner version 10.0.0/10.0.2 with [Elasticsearch](xref:Elasticsearch_database), the Alarm Console provides an additional option to create a dynamic search tab.
+When you are connected to a DMA with [indexing database](xref:Indexing_Database), the Alarm Console provides an additional option to create a dynamic search tab.

 > [!NOTE]
 > Prior to DataMiner 10.0.7, to have access to this feature, you need to have the *System configuration* > *Indexing Engine* > *UI available* user permission.
 This user permission is only displayed if *?EnableFeature=Indexing* is added to the Cube URL.
 From DataMiner 10.0.7 onwards, this user permission is no longer needed.